David Shafer (politician)

-David J. Shafer (born April 29, 1965) is an American politician who has been the chairman of the Georgia Republican Party since 2019.
+David James Shafer (born April 29, 1965) is an American politician who is a former chairman of the Georgia Republican Party.
 From 2002 to 2019, Shafer was a Republican member of the Georgia State Senate from Senate District 48, a suburban district located north of Atlanta that includes portions of Fulton County and Gwinnett County.

 Shafer was a Republican candidate for lieutenant governor in 2018, but was narrowly defeated in the primary runoff election by Geoff Duncan.
 On May 18, 2019, Shafer was elected Chairman of the Georgia Republican Party at the party's state convention.

+On August 14, 2023, he was indicted along with 18 other people in the prosecution related to the 2020 election in Georgia.

 Early life and education

 Shafer was raised in Dunwoody, a suburb of Atlanta in DeKalb County.
-He was educated in DeKalb County Public Schools and graduated from the University of Georgia with a degree in political science.
-He was an intern in the Washington, D.C. office of United States Senator Sam Nunn.
+He was educated in DeKalb County Public Schools including Peachtree High School before graduating from the University of Georgia with a degree in political science.
+He was an intern in the Washington, D.C., office of United States Senator Sam Nunn.